Higher derivatives of the end-point map of a linear control system via adapted coordinates: Introduction

 There are essentially two ways to deal with this problem.
-The first one is to restrict our attention to a subspace on which a higher derivative makes sense.
-That is why in Agrachew's works -- see for example \cite{Agrachev_Sachkov_2004} -- the second derivative $\D^2_u\End^t$ is defined on $\ker \D_u\End^t$ and takes values in $\operatorname{coker} \D^1_u\End^t=\T_{\End^t(u)}M/ \image \D_u\End^t$.
+The first one is to restrict our attention to a situation in which a higher derivative makes sense.
+This strategy has been used in some Agrachev's works -- see for example \cite{Agrachev_Sachkov_2004}, where the second derivative $\D^2_u\End^t$ is defined on $\ker \D_u\End^t$ and takes values in $\operatorname{coker} \D_u\End^t=\T_{\End^t(u)}M/ \image \D_u\End^t$.
 In a moment we shall explain why it is so.
+Similar constructions are present, for instance, in \cite{Monti_third_order_2020,Boarotto_Monti_Socionovo_2022}.

 In this paper we prefer a different approach.
-Instead being interested in each particular term of the Taylor expansion, we want to consider the whole series up to a term of a given order.
+Instead of being interested in each particular term of the Taylor expansion, we want to consider the whole series up to a term of a given order $k$.
 This can be formalized in the language of jets as follows (cf. \cite{Saunders_1989}).
-We say that two curves $\gamma,\gamma':(-\eps,\eps)\ra M$ passing through $p=\gamma(0)=\gamma'(0)\in M$ are \emph{tangent up to order $k$ at $p$}, if in some (and thus any) coordinate system $\phi:U\ra \R^n$ around $p$ we have for all $i=1,2\hdots,k$:
+We say that two curves $\gamma,\gamma':(-\eps,\eps)\ra M$ passing through $p=\gamma(0)=\gamma'(0)\in M$ are \emph{tangent up to order $k$ at $p$}, if in some (and thus any) coordinate system $\phi:U\ra \R^n$ around $p$ we have for all $m=1,2\hdots,k$:

 The relation of the $k$-th order tangency is an equivalence relation and its equivalence classes are called \emph{$k$-jets}.
 We will denote the space of all $k$-jets on $M$ by $\T^kM$.
 The assignment of a $k$-jet to its base point $[\gamma]_{\sim_k}\mapsto p=\gamma(0)$ makes $\T^kM\ra M$ a locally trivial bundle.
 In fact, this is an example of a \emph{graded bundle} in the sense of Grabowski and Rotkiewicz \cite{Grabowski_Rotkiewicz_2012}, meaning that the fibers $\T^k_pM$ are endowed with a canonical action of the multiplicative reals.
 Actually, the structure of $\T^kM$ is much more specific, namely natural projections $[\gamma]_{\sim i}\mapsto [\gamma]_{\sim (i-1)}$ give rise to the tower of fibrations $\T^kM\ra \T^{k-1}M\ra \hdots\T^2 M\ra \T M\ra M$, where the first level is a vector bundle and each higher level is an affine bundle modeled on $\T M$ (see \cite{Saunders_1989}).